Stage 5: Therapy for Adolescence

 Our Approach

 We don’t expect young people to have it all figured out — none of us do.
-What matters is that they feel supported as they explore, grow, and take steps toward a life that feels authentic and meaningful.
+What matters is that they feel supported.
 Therapy is less about “fixing” and more about creating a safe space for curiosity, resilience, and self-discovery.

 Why it Matters